Installation

 Uninstalling

 Deactivating Eventonomy preserves all data.
-Only a full uninstall (delete the plugin) removes the evnm_* tables, options, and capabilities - but only if Settings → Advanced → Delete all Eventonomy data when the plugin is uninstalled is enabled.
+Only a full uninstall (delete the plugin) removes the evnm_* tables, options, and capabilities, but only if Settings → Advanced → Delete all Eventonomy data when the plugin is uninstalled is enabled.
 This setting is off by default, so your data is safe unless you explicitly opt in.

 What's Next?